 - First, lay out your suitcase on a flat surface at waist height (like your bed) so it's easier to pack.
-Pick out an outfit for each day of your trip and place them together.
+Use this method for how to pack clothes in luggage: pick out an outfit for each day of your trip and place them together.
 Set out additional clothes you may need for an evening event or special occasion.
 Don't forget to include shoes, jewelry, and any other accessories during this process.

 - Time to fold!
-Keep each item with its outfit and in a neat stack.
+Test out this suitcase packing tip: Keep each item with its outfit and in a neat stack.
 Transfer the stacks to your bag.
 It will be easier to find what you need each day if it's all together.

 - For smaller items like scarves or hose, fill in the gaps between other clothes.
 Roll them to save space.
 Don't forget to also include an empty bag to put dirty laundry in.

 - When the day of your trip rolls around, pack your final, everyday necessities like medicines, a contact lens case, or cosmetics.

 Packing Advice for Fliers